Transport-for-the-North/caf.van/docs/source/inputs.rst

 This should contains the dwelling and employment floorspace changes in the model zoning.

-+--------------+--------+-----------------------------------------------+
+.. table:: Required columns in the Constructions CSV +--------------+--------+-----------------------------------------------+
 | Column       | Data   | Description                                   |
 | Name         | Type   |                                               |